abby2398/HackDrac/README.md

-# phpproject
+# Hackdrac
 It is a Vulnerable Website to start learning hacking.

 Step 1: Download xampp from here -> https://www.apachefriends.org/download.html
-Step 2: Clone the project by using the command -> git clone https://github.com/abby2398/phpproject
+Step 2: Clone the project by using the command -> git clone https://github.com/abby2398/hackdrac
 Step 3: Copy the folder to "C:\xampp\htdocs\" and delete all other files before copying
 Step 4: Startup your xampp and start your "Apache" and "Mysql"
 Step 5: Open browser and type localhost/phpmyadmin in the url and hit enter